Javran/poi-plugin-cqc/docs/spec.md

 This document defines CQC format - a representation of fleet and LBAS composition for Kantai Collection which can be stored as files.

+(TODO: note that as of version 1.1.0, this representation is only used in this package internally, so this spec would still change)

 # File Structure

 The file extension is `.cqc.json`.
 File content is a single JSON Object that I call "CQC structure"